charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 This is not part of the assignment, but you may find it useful.

 Syncing Firefox is slow.
-You need to go to the FireFox menu (the three bars on the top right), and choose Customize.
+You need to go to the Firefox menu (the three bars on the top right), and choose Customize.
 In the main window on the left is a button that says Sync.

 ![start](https://drive.google.com/uc?view=export&id=0B25UTAlOfPRGWWxHT3RRejVYM2s)